appsmithorg/appsmith-docs/website/docs/reference/widgets/custom.md

 <dd>

 The `onThemeChange` function allows theme changes from the application to be applied to a Custom widget.
-It triggers a callback whenever the theme changes, enabling your widget to automatically reflect the updated design and style.
+It triggers a callback whenever the theme changes, allowing your widget to automatically reflect the updated design and style.
 The following theme properties are accessible:

 - `primaryColor`: Represents the primary color of the application theme.
 For example, `#FF5733`.
 - `backgroundColor`: Represents the background color of the application theme.
 For example, `#f0f0f0`.